Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 Convex hulls were useful for showing nodes in clusters, but not that good at displaying the network of the data.
 A force--directed graph was good for showing both clusters and the network but it don’t help to simplify a hierarchical network graph data.
-Overall, we found that bundle nodes would be a good way of interacting with our data.
-It is not only showing how authors are grouped, but also present the network of authors based on their publications’ record.
-We learned that D3.js is not very good at handling large amount of data from the performance side.
-Therefore, we needed to reduce the size of data to be displayed, but keep the interesting information at the same time and still give an option for users to visualize the whole data.
+Overall, we found that bundling nodes would be a good way to interact with our data and simplify dense clusters.
+It not only shows how authors are grouped, but also presents the network of authors based on their colaborations.

-We decided to only show the network within each publication at a time.
-We preprocessed the data by grouping them based on the journal type and by clustering authors within a journal and filtering display nodes based on the density of clusters.
-After reorganizing data, we crawl information that we thought would be useful to have in our visualization tool from each publication website.
-We had to change the data structure, the way how we store data, a couple times in order to improve the performance of our tool.
-Once we were able to display these data in our tool, we went through a couple iterations on the design of user interface.
-We added summary of data when no journal is selected.
-The summary gives an idea what data is available in our database.
-In addition, we made the summary’s bubble chart expend a little when a mouse over a chart.
+We learned that D3.js is not very performant when dealing with large amounts of data from, as a result we needed to reduce the size of data to be displayed, while keeping the interesting parts of the network.
+We reduced the data by clustering authors within a journal and filtering nodes based on the density of clusters.
+Our visualization design went through a few iterations until we ended up on something we were happy with.
+We added summary of journals in our database when no journal is selected and an index overview to greet the user with initially.
+The summary gives an idea what data is available in our database to explore.
+In addition, we made the summary’s bubble chart expand some when a moused over.
-Network of an author’s collaboration is another thing that we thought would be useful to look at an author’s immediate collaborators based on the publications.
-It would help us to discover the possible reasons behind their collaborations.
-It would be that they were at the same university or some other reasons.
-We also make our side bar where it displays all the available publications based on each user’s filter to be more interactive that user can make their discovery much faster.
+Additionally the network of an author's collaboration with others is something we thought would be useful to explore, so this view was added as well.
+This view would help us to discover the possible reasons behind their collaborations, such as working at the same university or lab.
+We also have our side bar which displays all the available publications filter to be more interactive so the user can quickly select a year of publications to view and cut the dataset down some.

 ## Implementation